abhishekmonogram/neuralangelo/README.md

 For business inquiries, please submit the [NVIDIA research licensing form](https://www.nvidia.com/en-us/research/inquiries/).

 ## Installation

+Easy way of installation:

+1. This method comes with the conda environment and all dependencies installed.
+Run this only once to build the container.

+    ./docker.sh -b

+2. After this everytime you want to access the container, run

+    ./docker.sh

 We offer two ways to setup the environment:
 1. We provide prebuilt Docker images, where
     - `docker.io/chenhsuanlin/colmap:3.9` is for running COLMAP and the data preprocessing scripts.
 This includes the prebuilt COLMAP library (CUDA-supported).